Ph0enixxx/ab.py/README.md

 now I rebuild the software in python, while it 's works on *Uinx.<br/>
 it base on gevent and httplib power.

+###Requisite
+the library gevent is needed.
+if you has pip installed on your computer,just execute the command like that on Linux: sudo pip install gevent

 ###Usage